sjbennett123/polarlarp/content/background/bloody_fist.md

 Please do think this through carefully, we may sound like bloodthirsty savages but there are darker forces than us that lurk in your Elysia which we will give you shelter from.
 All we ask in return is your cooperation and loyalty tithes.

 We will see you in 3 months time, I pray you make the correct decision for your own good and the good of Stonewood.
-The mighty Hopeflayer sends his regards and wishes your families well this winter and that you remember who it was that gave you a second chance where others would not
+The mighty Hopeflayer sends his regards and wishes your families well this winter and that you remember who it was that gave you a second chance where others would not.

 ~Val’kaz the Ruthless